What This Solves

 How Type Generation Works

-- Parse the return type: The macro examines your function signature and extracts the return type
+- Parse the return type: The compiler examines your function signature and extracts the return type

 - Analyze the structure: It breaks down complex types (tuples, structs, encryption wrappers) into components

-- Inject into scope: The generated types become available in your program module automatically
+- Injects into scope: The generated types become available in your program module

 What Gets Generated

-For different return types, the macro generates different struct patterns:Why This Approach Works
+For different return types, the pipeline generates different struct patterns:Why This Approach Works

-This macro-driven approach provides several benefits:- Type safety: You get compile-time type checking for encrypted results
+This two-step approach provides several benefits:- Type safety: You get compile-time type checking for encrypted results

 - No manual definition: You don’t need to define output structs yourself